kimruddock/pawelgrzybek.github.io/_drafts/2017-06-27-cloning-dom-nodes-and-handling-attached-events.md

 destination.appendChild(copy);
 ```

-## Reattach event listener of cloned element
+## Reattach an event listener of cloned element

 After cloning, an element is loosing a reference to all events attached via JavaScript.
 It creates something commonly known as a shallow copy.
-We can manually reattach all the event listeners to cloned node but it sounds like a tedious task.
+We can manually reattach all event listeners to cloned node but it sounds like a tedious task.
 Back in the days we could find something like [`EventListenerList()`](https://www.w3.org/TR/2001/WD-DOM-Level-3-Events-20010823/events.html#Events-EventListenerList) in the DOM spec.
-It would be very helpful to solve our issue but unfortunately it has been removed from the specification ages ago and the implementation isn't available on any browser.
-The reason of ditching this part of spec can be found on multiple [W3C mailing conversation](https://stackoverflow.com/a/7814692/2290040).
+It would be very helpful to solve our issue but unfortunately it has been removed from the specification and the implementation isn't available on any browser.
+The reason of ditching this part of a spec can be found on multiple [W3C mailing conversation](https://stackoverflow.com/a/7814692/2290040).

 > [...] what is the motivation for adding this functionality at all?
 Previously, the working group resolved to remove the related but less powerful hasEventListenerNS method for lack of a use case, and because there are potential security issues.

-Don't be tricked by [`getEventListeners()`](https://developers.google.com/web/tools/chrome-devtools/console/command-line-reference#geteventlistenersobject) neither as this is just part of Chrome Command Line API and only available from the Google browser's console.
+Don't be tricked by [`getEventListeners()`](https://developers.google.com/web/tools/chrome-devtools/console/command-line-reference#geteventlistenersobject) neither as this is just a part of Chrome Command Line API and is available only from the Google browser's console.
 You cannot use it in your scripts.

-Because the native method for checking the events attached to element doesn't exists we need to find a different solutions.
+Because the native method for checking the events attached to an element doesn't exists we need to find a different solutions.
 Let's have a look at available options.

 ### Inline events